 A criminal conspiracy exists when two or more people agree to commit almost any unlawful act, then take some action toward its completion.
 The action taken need not itself be a crime, but it must indicate that those involved in the conspiracy knew of the plan and intended to break the law.
-One person may be charged with and convicted of both conspiracy and the underlying crime based on the same circumstances.
+A person may be convicted of conspiracy even if the actual crime was never committed.

-For example, Andy, Dan, and Alice plan a bank robbery.
-They 1) visit the bank first to assess security, 2) pool their money and buy a gun together, and 3) write a demand letter.
-All three can be charged with conspiracy to commit robbery, regardless of whether the robbery itself is actually attempted or completed.
+For example, Jason, Alice and Hank plan a bank robbery.
+They 1) visit the bank first to assess its security, and 2) pool their money and buy a gun.
+All three can be charged with conspiracy to commit robbery, regardless of whether the robbery itself is ever attempted or completed.

 The "Agreement" Requirement

-You might be wondering how exactly the agreement between two co-conspirators actually takes place.
-First, the agreement does not need to be expressly conveyed.
-For instance, in the above example, Andy isn't required to tell Dan and Alice in unequivocal terms, "I agree to commit a conspiracy with you," (although, that statement would surely be a prosecutor's dream).
+You might be wondering how exactly an agreement between two co-conspirators is formed.
+There's no need for formalities.
+For instance, in the above example, Hank isn't required to tell Jason and Alice in unequivocal terms, "I agree to commit a crime with you" (although that statement would surely be a prosecutor's dream).
 Instead, an agreement may be implied from the circumstances, such as where Hank and his two companions hold a meeting to plan the crime.

 The Element of "Intent"

-As with other specific intent crimes, your intention means everything.
-But that's not the only intent the court will care about.
-Not only does one other individual in the conspiracy need to intend to agree, all parties must intend to achieve the outcome.
+As with other specific intent crimes, a person's intention is key.
+But the court will also care about the mental states of the alleged partners in crime.
+Other individuals in the conspiracy must intend to agree, and all must intend to achieve the outcome.

-Simply put, knowledge of a crime isn't enough to get you thrown behind bars.
-For instance, just because your friend tells you he is going to burglarize a house, doesn't mean you are part of the conspiracy to burglarize it.
-Not unless you also agree to help by acting as a getaway car or helping him scope out the property ahead of time.
+Merely associating with people known to be involved in crime doesn't make you a co-conspirator.
+For instance, just because your friend tells you he is going to burglarize a house doesn't mean you are part of the conspiracy.
+Not unless you also agree to participate by acting as a getaway driver or helping him scope out the property ahead of time.

-Charged With Conspiracy?
+Charged With Criminal Conspiracy?
 You'll Want a Good Attorney